JimChenWYU/vue-easy-localforage/README.md

 Two ways are equivalent.

-The other api is same as [localForage](https://github.com/localForage/localForage), you can see the [documentation](https://localforage.github.io/localForage/).
+The other api are same as [localForage](https://github.com/localForage/localForage), you can see the [documentation](https://localforage.github.io/localForage/).

 ## License